u1-mrsk/how-to-commit/README.md

 ## 1. Think subject line first
 First of all, think subject line of commit message.
 Properly formed subject line can complete the following:
-    If applied, this commit will `__subject line__`.
+    If applied, this commit will `SUBJECT-LINE`.
 - limit to 50 chars
 - use the imperative mood
 - capitalize
 - do not end with a period

-If you're having difficulty in summarizing into 50 chars,
-you might be committing too many changes at once.
+If you're having difficulty in summarizing into 50 chars, you might be committing too many changes at once.
 Separate them into atomic commits (= the unit of changes).

 See also Examples of subject line in commit below.

 ## 2. Write docstring before implementing code
-What elements are required to accomplish subject line considered above?
+**What** elements are required to accomplish subject line considered above?
 **What** problems does this code you are implementing solve?

 ## 3. Implement